Hero Image

 Scott Brayton

-Chair & Treasurer
+Chair

 As donor relations officer on the Development Services team, Scott shares with donors and prospective donors how UC ANR is making a positive difference for communities in every county across the state.

-“I enjoy our people, mission and purpose,” says Scott, who has been with ANR for nearly five years.
+“I enjoy our people, mission and purpose,” says Scott, who has been with ANR for over five years.
 “We have many dedicated employees who are making a difference for 40 million Californians on a daily basis – and I’m constantly inspired by their efforts.”

 That’s just one reason why, as Staff Assembly Council Chair, Scott wants to help nurture the best possible working environment for his ANR colleagues, and he believes SAC can help unify and amplify the voices of ANR employees to realize that vision.